 Fosamprenavir Side Effects

-Applies to fosamprenavir: oral suspension, oral tablet
+Applies to fosamprenavir: oral suspension, oral tablet.

 Along with its needed effects, fosamprenavir may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking fosamprenavir:

-- Abdominal or stomach pain
+- lower back or side pain

-- flushed, dry skin
+- skin rash

-- bleeding gums
+- unusual bleeding or bruising

-- blistering, peeling, or loosening of the skin
+- Blistering, peeling, loosening of the skin

-- dark urine
+- blood in the urine

 - joint or muscle pain

-- red skin lesions often with a purple center
+- red skin lesions, often with a purple center

 - red, irritated eyes